odo is a CLI tool for creating applications on Kubernetes and

 Simple syntax and design centered around concepts familiar to developers, such as projects, applications, and components.

 Completely client based.
-No additional server other than OpenShift is required for deployment.
+No additional server other than Kubernetes or OpenShift is required for deployment.

 Official support for Node.js and Java components.